Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 * After creating the VM you need to wait for **at least 10mins** before creating a crash consistent restore point
 * Suggested frequency at which crash consistent restore points can be created is 1 hour
 * Cross region creation of crash consistent restore points directly in a different region than the deployed VM is currently not supported
+* Managed Disks of size 8TB and above are currently not supported